Give Us A Call

 • Aversion to touch, such as biting.

 The only way to establish the source of pain for your pet and determine the presence of arthritis is through comprehensive physical and orthopedic exams.
 At Northlake Animal Hospital, we take pain management and arthritis treatment seriously.
-Our goal is to minimize their pain and discomfort and improve their quality of life.
-One we determine the presence of arthritis, we use a combination of proven traditional treatments and cutting-edge alternative to achieve the best results.
-Common treatments for arthritis can be divided into non-pharmacologic and pharmacologic treatments.
+We aim to minimize their pain and discomfort and improve their quality of life.
+Once we determine the presence of arthritis, we use a combination of proven traditional treatments and advanced alternatives to achieve the best results.
+Common treatments for arthritis can be divided into non-pharmacologic and pharmacologic therapies.

 Treatments for Pet Arthritis